 Argentina Citizenship By Birth Or Birthright

 There are three categories of Argentine citizens.
-While their rights as a citizen and passport holder are the same, this can impact how they pass it on to their children.
+While the rights of a citizen and passport holder are the same, this status can impact how you pass Argentine nationality to your children.
 It will also impact the application process.
 We’ll explore all this in detail below.

 The three categories of Argentine national are:

 - Born.
 Anyone born in Argentina falls into this category.
 They are automatically Argentine nationals.

 The next two categories are for those born outside of Argentina.

 - Option.
 This category is for those children who are born overseas to an Argentine-born parent and who have taken up the option of nationality.